Category Archives: Technology

 I have to admit that I do not have a decent camera.

 Modern cameras make this a bit easier but I finally had the cognition again that photographers make photos – not cameras.
-So, I dig out my old Nikon Coolpix 5400 and started to experiment a bit.
-This camera actually have a feature called bracketing which is useful for HDR photography.
+So, I dug out my old Nikon Coolpix 5400 and started to experiment a bit.
+This camera actually has a feature called bracketing which is useful for HDR photography.

 A new look for Universal Serenity